New College, Teachers College, Columbia University: New College Community

 The original New College Community had the use of three farm houses, one which was fairly modern, an older farm house, and a summer house a mile and a half up the valley from the other two.
 The “New House”, as it was called, had eight rooms and two baths with a large porch and a small screened back porch.
 One bath and three large bedrooms were upstairs, and the other bath was downstairs with two more bedrooms, a living room, dining room, and a kitchen.
 The older farm house referred to as the “Old House”, had three large rooms downstairs in addition to a dining room and kitchen.
 There was also a large porch that ran almost completely around the house.
 Two of the downstairs rooms were used for sleeping quarters and the third was a music and social room.
 Upstairs were two baths and four large bedrooms plus a very wide hall which would be used for several cots.
 The summer house was called “Lowe Cottage” and had six fair sized rooms, a screened in kitchen and two attic rooms.
 It had running water, an outhouse, and a shower house.
 An additional small shower house was constructed between the Old and New Houses.
 The property also came with a spring house with running water near the main houses, an old house which was prepared as a science laboratory, an old chicken house that students converted into an art studio, and a large barn near the main houses.

-The first group of seven young men came to the community around April 20, 1933, with Mr. F. Oral Grounds.
+The first group of seven young men came to the community around April 20, 1933, with F. Oral Grounds.
 On May 23, a month later one more young man and six young women came to North Carolina to make up the Resident Group.
 That first group, other than Mr. Grounds, knew almost nothing of rural life other than the camping trips to Camp Columbia, but it was up to them to make the community habitable for the groups that were to follow.

-These teenagers were truly fish out of water and yet by all accounts rose to the challenge admirably.
-They worked from sunup to sundown, digging ditches and laying new water pipes, cutting cords and cords of wood for their needs, preparing the soil and planting several acres of land with hand tools.
-They had to milk three cows, feed the hogs, and care for 24 laying hens and 400 baby chicks.
+These teenagers worked from sunrise to sunset, digging ditches and laying new water pipes, cutting cords and cords of wood for their needs, preparing the soil and planting several acres of land with hand tools.
+They also had to milk three cows, feed the hogs, and care for 24 laying hens and 400 baby chicks.